dmc1778/CheckerBugs/README.md

 You can find the versions under the ```fuzzers``` directory.

 #### Running NablaFuzz
 Before running FreeFuzz and DeepRel, make sure that you have installed [mongodb](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/#std-label-install-mdb-community-ubuntu) community edition for Linux.
-DeepRel, and FreeFuzz depend on the MongoDB database as their test inputs are stored within the database.
+DeepRel and FreeFuzz depend on the MongoDB database as their test inputs are stored within the database.

 We use test inputs of FreeFuzz for DeepRel because these tools are from the same authors and cover the highest number of APIs for both PyTorch and TensorFlow.

-Once you installed MongoDB, run the following commands:
+Once you have installed MongoDB, run the following commands:

 ```
 mongorestore dump/